 SNEP Network Leadership Exchange

-Join us as we welcome the first community selected to participate in the SNEP Network Climate Leadership Exchange.
-Throughout the fall of 2020, the Town of Wareham, Massachusetts will work closely with national leaders from around the country and interact with subject matter experts.
-Invited guests will help guide future redevelopment plans for Wareham Village by focusing on incorporating elements of climate resilience, stormwater management, and green infrastructure into design plans that are closely connected to economic development opportunities.
-Through the exchange, Wareham will also be able to explore innovative and sustainable environmental finance opportunities associated with their redevelopment plans.
+Throughout the fall of 2020, the Town of Wareham, Massachusetts worked closely with national leaders from around the country and interact with subject matter experts.
+Invited guests helped guide future redevelopment plans for Wareham Village by focusing on incorporating elements of climate resilience, stormwater management, and green infrastructure into design plans that are closely connected to economic development opportunities.
+Through the exchange, Wareham will be able to explore innovative and sustainable environmental finance opportunities associated with their redevelopment plans.

-Each webinar will have an accompanying Podcast available to hear additional details about invited communities who have a compelling story to share.
-The webinars will summarize details and recommendations that are the result of earlier held private discussions between Wareham and invited guests.
-These webinars will be a chance for you to hear about national case studies directly from the leaders who helped make it happen in their community.
+Each webinar has an accompanying Podcast available to hear additional details about invited communities who have a compelling story to share.
+The webinars summarize details and recommendations that are the result of earlier held private discussions between Wareham and invited guests.
+These webinars are a chance for you to hear about national case studies directly from the leaders who helped make it happen in their community.

 The accompanying podcast is available by using this link and available under the webinar details.